 Oaks Christian Online (OCO), one of the finest college preparatory online schools in the nation and the founding school of the Online Christian Consortium (OCC), is in its third year of providing specialized seminars for parents on practical strategies to help nurture life-long faith in teens.

-Oaks Christian Online's Spiritual Director Samantha Farinacci leads these seminars two times per year, in March and in November.
+Oaks Christian Online's Spiritual Director Samantha Farinacci leads these seminars two times per year, on March 21st, and in November.
 Ms. Farinacci's seminars are based on the Fuller Youth Institute's Sticky Faith research studies on the developmental phase of adolescence and spirituality.
 The Fuller Youth Institute is associated with The Fuller Theological Seminary in Pasadena, one of the most influential Christian seminaries in the world.

 Online Information Session